-Temperature is the most frequently measured real-world variables, and despite its age, the thermocouples are still among the most-used temperature sensors.
-They are used in test and measurement equipment, instrumentation, and even in standard home ovens due to their low cost, reliability, simplicity, and ability to measure into the hundreds of degrees.
+Temperature is the most frequently measured real-world variable, and despite its age, thermocouples are still among the most-used temperature sensors.
+They are used in test and measurement equipment, instrumentation, and even in standard home ovens due to their low cost, reliability, simplicity, and ability to measure into hundreds of degrees.

 What is a thermocouple and how does it work?

-A thermocouple is a sensor comprised or two wires of dissimilar metals welded together at their ends, Figure 1.
-The wire pairing generates a small voltage along it length in a repeatable relationship to the temperature, in accordance with a principle of physics called the Seebeck effect, after physicist Thomas Johann Seebeck, who discovered it in 1821 (he didn’t know what it was at the time; Hans Christian Ørsted realized it was actually a thermoelectric effect).
+A thermocouple is a sensor comprised of two wires of dissimilar metals welded together at their ends, (Figure 1).
+The wire pairing generates a small voltage along its length in a repeatable relationship to the temperature, in accordance with a principle of physics called the Seebeck effect, after physicist Thomas Johann Seebeck, who discovered it in 1821 (he didn’t know what it was at the time; Hans Christian Ørsted realized it was actually a thermoelectric effect).
 The voltage is relatively small, ranging from a few millivolts negative to tens of mV, depending on sensed temperature and metals used.